The University of Texas School of Law

 It is important to know that most employers who recruit at Texas Law are primarily interested in recruiting students in the JD program and only a few interview LLM students.
 Nevertheless, LLM students have access to Job Bank on Symplicity.
 Additionally, for those interested in finding legal jobs in the United States and abroad, please visit GoinGlobal – International Job Search.
 The site features 38 Country Career Guides, 53 City Career Guides for the United States and Canada, corporate profiles, and more than 16 million internship and job listings within the United States and around the world.

-Additional information is available on the Master of Laws Program website, or by contacting
+Additional information is available on the LLM Program website or by contacting:

 University of Texas School of Law